-See note 6 above regarding the significance threshold.
+See note 1 above regarding the significance threshold.

 The foregoing number includes one claim in which Clal Insurance is a formal defendant, and no remedies are requested against it, and three claims in which the amount claimed was not attributed to the Company only, but to additional companies as well.
-The aforementioned amount does not include one claim in which the plaintiff specified an amount of NIS 6 to 100 million, as well as one claim in which the plaintiff did not specify the claim amount, but estimated it at tens of millions of NIS.
+The aforementioned amount does not include one claim in which the plaintiff specified an amount of NIS 6 to 100 million, one claim in which the plaintiff did not specify the claim amount, but estimated it at tens of millions of NIS, and one claim in which the plaintiffs did not specify the claim amount, but estimated it as millions of NIS.
 For additional information regarding all class actions, see Note 7(c) below.